dk14/bell/README.md

     # you can also simulate man-in-the-middle by using different entanglement file for measureB (cause measuring leads to corruption)
     # statistic will be much different and always <= 2

-## Results:

-- usually received S about 1.5..2.5 for randomly generated settings and statistically significant number of measurements (1000 for each S); so it violates inequality sometimes, which is enough for "always <= 2" formulation
-- increasing number of measurements make it harder but still possible to receive violations; so even such dynamic S is a legal mathematical expectation of current experiment, despite the fact that high order expectation for S itself seems to be 2.

-Pros:

-- it's simpler than "spooky correlation" and fine with no-communication theorem
-- it solves relativity of simultaneity paradox and allow deterministic hidden parameters, so should be fine with special relativity theory
-- it seems to be fine with existing quantum predictions (S < 2*sqrt(2), sometimes up to 2.6)

-Cons:

-- didn't try to model quantum teleportation - it seems to be possible (assuming non-communication principle)
-- results may not correlate with real experiment

-How to disprove:

-- may be partially disproven by real experiment - just greater value of setting switching frequency should be used - it should a little bit decrease the experimental maximum of S. On the other hand, it seems that particle strategy may be improved to compensate it.

 Links: